LuxProvide/qcfpga/docs/gates.rst

 Built-In Gates
 --------------

-There are a number of gates built into QCGPU.
+There are a number of gates built into QCFPGA.
 They can all be applied the same way:

 .. code:: python